 As the name suggests, the object classification workflow aims to classify full objects, based on object-level features and user annotations.
-In order to do so, the workflow needs segmentation images besides the usual raw image data.
+An object in this context is a set of pixels that belong to the same instance.
+In order to do so, the workflow needs segmentation images besides the usual raw image data, that can e.g. be generated with the Pixel Classification Workflow.
 Depending on the availability of these segmentation images, the user can choose between three flavors of object classification workflow, which differ by their input data:

 In the current version of ilastik, computations on the training images are not performed lazily – the entire image is processed at once.

 This means you can’t use enormous images for training the object classifier.